Haitamelimami/alx-low_level_programming/0x01-variables_if_else_while/README.md

- program that prints the alphabet in lowercase program that prints the alphabet in lowercase, and then in uppercase program that prints the alphabet in lowercase
+ program that prints the alphabet in lowercase program that prints the alphabet in lowercase, and then in uppercase program that prints the alphabet in lowercase program that prints all single digit numbers of base 10 starting from 0